Best Hostels in Ubud, Indonesia

 Overview: Best Hostels by Traveler Type

-🙎♀️ best for Female Solo Traveler: Arya Wellness Retreat
+🙎♀️ best for Female Solo Traveler: Arya Wellness - female only

 🥳 Party Hostel:Pillow Inn